Rfluid/ai-adapter/README.md

 ## Notes

-- WAHA’s send-message endpoint path (`/messages`) may vary by version/config—adjust in `services/waha.rs` if needed.
+- WAHA’s send-message endpoint path defaults to `/api/sendText`; tweak `services/waha.rs` if your deployment differs.
+- Wacraft’s mark-as-read endpoint requires additional context.
+The current implementation treats it as a no-op until those parameters are clarified.
 - The AI response type in code is `LlmApiResponse` with `response: Option<String>` for tolerance.
 If your AI always returns a `response`, set it to a non-optional field and tighten checks.